jemaxmars/se_project_spots/README.md

 ## Description

-This is a webpage that I created for Triple Ten's software engineering program.
-I worked on this project for multiple sprints.
-It is the first responsive site that I created, for both desktop and mobile viewing.
-I used Figma to implement a cohesive "game plan" for how I was going to design the layout of the webpage.
-I used VS Code to create and edit the necessary HTML & CSS files for this project in the first sprint that I worked on this project.
-In the later sprints, I used JavaScript, OOP and asynchronous JavaScript and APIs.
+This is a responsive web application developed as part of the TripleTen Software Engineering Program.
+The project was completed over the course of several sprints and showcases the evolution of my front-end development skills.

+Initially, I focused on building a responsive layout optimized for both desktop and mobile devices using semantic HTML and modern CSS techniques.
+I utilized Figma to design and plan a consistent, user-friendly interface.

+In later stages, I integrated JavaScript to enhance interactivity, and ultimately refactored the project using Object-Oriented Programming (OOP) principles.
+I also incorporated asynchronous JavaScript and external APIs to support dynamic data rendering and interaction.

 ## Tech Stack

-- HTML
-- CSS
-- FIGMA
-- RESPONSIVE DESIGN
+- HTML5, CSS3

+- Responsive design with media queries

-- JavaScript
+- JavaScript (ES6+)

+- Object-Oriented Programming

+- Asynchronous programming (Promises, Fetch API)

+- Visual Studio Code (VS Code)

+- Figma for UI/UX planning

 ## Deployment